ArchieMeng/archiemeng/README.md

 Also, I will use some other languages like C/C++ and Kotlin if needed.

-I use Arch Linux daily and sometime will switch to Windows for playing games like Apex.
+I use Arch Linux daily.
+(Apex is now playable with Steam on Linux.
+So there is no reason to stick with an useless windows OS. ~~and sometime will switch to Windows for playing games like Apex.~~)

 - **Language**: Mandarin, English.
 (I also want to learn Japanese)
 - **Most used**: Python, Kotlin, C/C++